gayatrig19/tasty-tales-website-pp4/README.md

 - When you have fork to a repository, you don't have access to files locally on your device, for getting access you will need to clone the forked repository.
 - For more details on how to fork the repo, in order to for example suggest any changes to the project you can visit:<https://docs.github.com/en/get-started/quickstart/fork-a-repo>

+## Credits

+## Acknowledgements

+- I would like to express my gratitude to my mentor, Ronan McClelland, for his unwavering guidance, moral support, encouragement, and invaluable suggestions throughout the project.
+The project review sessions with my mentor, along with his solutions to my questions and the study materials he provided, were instrumental in the success of this project.
+- I would like to thank my husband, Siddharth Dighe, for his constant support and for reviewing my work actively, getting involved in the discussions for website ideas and design content.
+- I am also deeply thankful to my family and friends for their willingness to test the app and provide valuable feedback.
+- I am grateful to the Code Institute's Tutor support for solving all my doubts.